wireservice/csvkit/docs/common_arguments.rst

   -l, --linenumbers     Insert a column of line numbers at the front of the
                         output.
 Useful when piping to grep or as a simple primary key.
+  --zero                When interpreting or displaying column numbers, use
+                        zero-based numbering instead of the default 1-based numbering.

 These arguments may be used to override csvkit's default "smart" parsing of CSV files.
 This is frequently necessary if the input file uses a particularly unusual style of quoting or is an encoding that is not compatible with utf-8.
 Not every command is supported by every tool, but the majority of them are.